 What are the risks with a caesarean birth?

-- fewer support people with you at the birth
+- can have more support people at the birth

 What happens after a caesarean birth?